Lakers vs. Warriors: Betting Trends, Record ATS, Home/Road Splits

 Additional Lakers Insights & Trends

-- Los Angeles is 5-5 against the spread and 7-3 overall in its past 10 games.
+- Los Angeles is 6-4 against the spread and 7-3 overall over its past 10 games.

-- The Lakers have hit the over in six of their past 10 outings.
+- The Lakers have hit the over in six of their past 10 games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.